Google Voice: Overview

 The service also features voicemail with indexable automated voicemail transcription, accessible via a web browser, e-mail, or by phone.
 Google Voice provides automatic blocking of known numbers, e.g., telemarketers, the ability to switch lines in mid-call, differentiated voice mail greetings based on caller, Short Message Service (SMS) forwarding, and call recording.

 Previously, customers of Gizmo5, a Session Initiation Protocol (SIP) service vendor acquired by Google, were allowed to forward calls to their Gizmo service which may be answered using a free computer application, or a web application, or SIP-based telephone hardware.
 Google discontinued Gizmo5 service on April 3, 2011.

-There are several competing virtual number services, such as eVoice.
+Several competing virtual number services, such as eVoice.
 Personal numbering services have been available in the United Kingdom since 1993, similar to the AT&T True Connections 500 service offered in the 1990s in the United States.
-AT&T's service required the direct involvement of AT&T to change the phone number list, while the Google service is user-configurable on the web application.
+AT&T's service required the direct involvement of AT&T to change the telephone number list, while the Google service is user-configurable on the web application.

 The original voice of GrandCentral and Google Voice belonged to actress and voice-over artist Laurie Burke, but has been replaced with recordings by Kiki Baessell, a Googler who had no experience in professional voice-overs, but was chosen because of her pleasant, familiar voice.

 Late in 2009, Google Voice had approximately 1.4 million users, of which 570,000 used the service 7 days a week.
-This number rose markedly after Google made the transition of its Google Voice service from "invitation only" to be available to all Gmail subscribers in the United States.
+This number rose markedly after Google transitioned Google Voice from being "invitation only" to being available to all Gmail subscribers in the United States.